 Appeals should be available in relation to the outcome of any of the formal stages outlined above.
+Please refer to paragraphs 43 to 46 of the 2014 Code.

-A standard deadline for appeals is within 5 working days of the formal outcome of the meeting, however, managers should check the wording of their performance management procedure to see whether a different time period is specified or if there are any other reasons why a longer period may be appropriate.
+The standard deadline for appeals is within 5 working days of the formal outcome of the meeting, however, managers should check the wording of their performance management procedure to see whether a different time period is specified.

-Wherever possible, appeals should be heard by a manager who has had no previous involvement in the case.
+Wherever possible, appeals should be heard by a manager who has had no previous involvement in the case (see paragraph 44 of the 2014 Code).